 - It also means that connections which are impossible in an IP network are now possible.
 Using address defined networking, it is often not possible to connect devices on two different networks.
 With individual host identities, the restrictions no longer apply.

-- Using endpoint-level identity it is possible to almost instantly create segments that can scale from an entire network down to a single device.
+- Using endpoint-level identity it is possible to instantly create segments that can scale from an entire network down to a single device.
 And because the connection is encrypted and authenticated, the segment is virtually unbreakable.

 At Tempered Networks, we are pioneering Internet 3.0, to bring networking out of the dark ages of address defined networking and into the age of identity defined networking (IDN).
 We are the only company offering customers true networking without borders or boundaries.
 The ability to connect any device to any other, anytime and anywhere.
 Enabled by the Host Identity Protocol (HIP), our IDN solutions are helping all types of customers discover the benefits that Internet 3.0 brings to their business.